You’re a smart person. And you’re a stickler for style.

 It’s understandable.
 Facebook is a business and they sell advertising space.

-If you don’t buy advertising space you can’t expect to receive premium placing.
+If you don’t buy advertising space you can’t expect to receive premium placement on their website.

 So if your budget doesn’t allow for paid advertising on Facebook, the next best thing is a Facebook page to which you post your architectural designs and news.

 So let your website take care of it.
-Because there is only one way to really do social media marketing correctly, and that does not involve anything free.
+Because there is only one way to really do social media marketing correctly, and it’s not free.

 Are you still using a Gmail email address?